SEARCH UNIVERSITY LIBRARIES

 The Student Multimedia Studio is open by appointment only again this semester.
 As with fall semester, we are continuing to offer our 3D printing service.
 The only difference is that we do not offer in-person consultations and have established contactless pickup for finished prints.
 Once a request is completed the student will be notified via email from our email@example.com account with instructions on pickup.
 Thank you in advance for your patience as we navigate through new procedures and make necessary adjustments this semester.

-Thanks to a generous sponsorship from the Undergraduate Student Government in May of 2013, University Libraries acquired the Makerbot Replicator 2x, a dual-extrusion 3D printer.
-The printer is currently being managed by and housed in the Student Multimedia Studio, located on the first floor of the Kent State University Library.
+Thanks to a generous sponsorship from the Undergraduate Student Government in May of 2013, University Libraries (UL) acquired the Makerbot Replicator 2x, a dual-extrusion 3D printer.
+Since then, UL has had several 3D printer models - Ultimaker 2, Printrbot Play, and now has 2 Prusa i3 MK2 printers.
+The 3D printing service is managed by the Student Multimedia Studio, located on the first floor of the Kent State University Library.

 If you have any questions about the process or 3D printing in general, check our 3D Printing FAQs page or contact us at 330.672.0221.
 You are also welcome to visit us in person at the Student Multimedia Studio, located on the first floor of the University Library.

 The copyright law of the United States (Title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted material.
 The person using this equipment is liable for any infringement.